 Affiliate marketing is the act of promoting products and services online to generate commissions.
 For example, an affiliate promotes a web hosting service such as DreamHost, someone clicks on his affiliate link which leads to a sale, and then he’s paid a commission.

-I’m an affiliate marketer and enjoy marketing and discussing the products/services that I use in the hopes that they’ll help others succeed in their online ventures.
-Well-known television personalities such as Oprah, Dr. Oz, Ellen, and Tony Robbins are also affiliate marketers in one fashion or another (read the fine print on their websites).
-These folks generate revenue for promoting products and services to their global audiences.
+I’m an affiliate marketer and enjoy marketing and discussing the products and services I use in the hopes they can help others.
+Well-known television personalities such as Oprah, Dr. Oz, Ellen, and Tony Robbins are also affiliates in one fashion or another (read the fine print on their websites about advertising and partnerships).
+They attract compensation for promoting products/services to their audiences.

-Where affiliate marketing attracts scrutiny is when recommendations are tied to financial incentives without disclosure.
-Furthermore, affiliate marketing invites conflicts of interest because the question then becomes “Is the affiliate marketer recommending a product because it’s good or because she’s trying to generate a commission?”
+Affiliate and referral marketing activities are legitimate, but they attract scrutiny when recommendations are tied to financial incentives without proper disclosures.
+Furthermore, affiliate marketing invites conflicts of interest because the question then becomes, “Is the affiliate recommending a product because it’s good or because he or she is trying to generate a commission?”

 Affiliate Marketing Tips